The 4 Best Fall Vegetarian & Vegan Recipes

 Marinated Tofu Skewers and Grilled Cheese on the BBQ

-2. Build skewers using your favourite vegetables (for example, Mushrooms, bell peppers, cherry tomatoes, zucchinis), the marinated tofu and Halloumi grilled cheese.
+2. Build skewers using your favourite vegetables (for example, mushrooms, bell peppers, cherry tomatoes and zucchini), marinated tofu and pieces of Halloumi cheese.

-3. Place on greased grill over medium heat; brush with marinade.
-Close lid and grill, turning twice, about 10 minutes.
+3. Place skewers on a greased grill over medium heat; brush with marinade.
+Close the lid and grill, turning twice, for about 10 minutes.

 There you have it!
 Four fall vegetarian recipes that you can adapt for meat lovers as well.